6 Differences Between Hiring a Freelancer and a White Label Partner

 It’s very rare to stumble across a freelancer with agency-style processes.
 And if you do, then they will get busy very quickly because they are in high demand.
 Not to mention that each freelancer works differently.

 They have their own approach to PPC management, their own processes, their own standards, and this means the results for your business are variable.
 Some freelancers might be willing to adapt their approach, so it fits neatly with your approach to client delivery.
 Others won’t be so flexible.
-This discrepancy creates an operational headache for your account managers
+This discrepancy creates an operational headache for your account managers.

 As you grow your agency, this becomes burdensome, frustrating, and difficult to scale with confidence.
 On the other hand, an established white label partner operates like an agency, with refined processes and consistency with outcomes.